 The second set of guidelines encompassed in QM Standard 8 is the WCAG developed by the World Wide Web Consortium.
-These guidelines strive to enhance technical accessibility to those students Assistive Technology or needing usina alternative access to media elements to interact with the course.
+These guidelines strive to enhance technical accessibility to those students using assistive technology or needing alternative access to media elements to interact with the course.
 Following these guidelines makes content accessible to a wider range of people with disabilities and will often make Web content more usable to users in general (W3C, 2008).
 WCAG follows the POUR model of web design with four guiding principles to make the content Perceivable, Operable, Understandable and Robust.

 One example of the WCAG applications within the course is the closed captioning and provision of transcript documents for all course videos.
 This meets the Perceivability principle to provide alternatives for non-text content and for time based media.
-Providing closed captions, which allows the students to turn captions on and off depending on preference and need, grants to students who have hearing impairments, students with auditory processing disorders, and students with learning disabilities to aid in note-taking.
+Providing closed captions, which allows the students to turn captions on and off depending on preference and need, grants access to students who have hearing impairments, students with auditory processing disorders, and students with learning disabilities to aid in note-taking.
+Figure 3 gives an example of closed captioning for course videos.
 It also provides access to students who don't have disabilities, such as a student viewing lectures in a library or in a noisy environment as well as students who speak English as a second language.
 Providing the transcript document for the videos allows access to a more specific group of students, such as a student who may be deaf-blind and needs to convert the lecture into Braille format.